-[Opinion] Is Salvini closing just harbours or also rule of law?
+[Opinion] Is Salvini closing just harbours or also the rule of law?

 In the cases noted above, the judges have done nothing more than reaffirm basic legal rules and principles.

-And, thankfully, this means that thousands of people that find themselves wretched and dangerous conditions may be protected from abuse and, in many cases, death, because they have rights under international law just as any other human being.
+And, thankfully, this means that thousands of people that find themselves wretched in dangerous conditions may be protected from abuse and, in many cases, death, because they have rights under international law just as any other human being.

 And this is the duty of judges and the rule of law to uphold.